DWI Breathalyzer Test

 According to Texas law, all drivers who are lawfully arrested for DWI have “implied consent” to take a chemical test to determine blood alcohol concentration (BAC) or drug presence.
 Thus, if the officer performs a lawful arrest, which means they have to have probable cause that you’ve been drinking or are under the influence of drugs, then you are legally obligated to take a chemical test.

-The officer can decide which type of test to give you — either blood or breath.
+The officer can decide which type of test to give you—either blood or breath.
 However, the officer cannot force you to take the test with some exceptions.
 If you are in an accident that results in serious injury or death, then the officer may force you to take a chemical test.
 Similarly, if you have a prior conviction related to intoxication assault or intoxication manslaughter or a DWI with a child in the car, then the officer can force a chemical test.

 Texas law does not require that you submit to a preliminary alcohol screening prior to arrest.
 If the officer wants you to take a DWI breathalyzer test before arresting you, you can refuse it without penalty.
 The officer may be trying to gather evidence to support probable cause for an arrest; however, you can refuse to provide that evidence in the form of a DWI breathalyzer test prior to arrest.

-If you were given a DWI breathalyzer test either before or after being arrested, you should contact a DWI defense attorney who can help you evaluate your specific case.
+If you were given a DWI breathalyzer test either before or after being arrested, you should contact a DWI attorney who can help you evaluate your specific case.
 Every situation is different, so you deserve a unique defense strategy for your case.

-Contact Me About Your DWI Breathalyzer Test
+Contact Us about Your DWI Breathalyzer Test